blueberry/blueberry.github.io/software/index.md

 title: Clojure & GPU Software
 ---

+I'm open to (selected) contract work.
+If you need specialized software please let's have a chat.

 Here's some of my work that is available as open source:

 - [Neanderthal](https://neanderthal.uncomplicate.org): Clojure & Java GPU & CPU Matrix and Linear Algebra